pauliacomi/pauliacomi.github.com/_posts/2020-06-06-plotly-v-bokeh.md

 charts, as well as many other domain-specific figures.
 Interactivity is superb, with simple and intuitive motions to pan, zoom, rescale etc. The ability to hover over the data to get detailed information is also standard for the two.
-One Bokeh-specific feature that it allows for some inherent data transformations, such as adding jitter to crowded plots, although these can be implemented in Plotly manually with some data treatment.
+One ***Bokeh***-specific feature that it allows for some inherent data transformations, such as adding jitter to crowded plots, although these can be implemented in Plotly manually with some data treatment.

-On the other hand Bokeh has no inherent 3D graphing functionality, and it is here where Plotly takes the lead.
+On the other hand ***Bokeh*** has no inherent 3D graphing functionality, and it is here where ***Plotly*** takes the lead.
 It can generate complicated 3D scatter and surface plots that make it invaluable for exploratory tasks like principal component analysis.
-Combined with the fact that Plotly has more types of graphs available out of the box (although they are only useful in very specific fields), it comes out ahead.
+Combined with the fact that ***Plotly*** has more types of graphs available out of the box (although they are only useful in very specific fields), makes it comes out ahead.

 **Winner: Plotly**